github-tools/github-release-notes/README.md

 - `--draft=true` To set the release as a draft.
 Default: `false`
 - `--prerelease=true` To set the release as a prerelease.
 Default: `false`
 - `--prefix=v` Add a prefix to the tag version `e.g. v1.0.1`
 - `--includeMessages=MergePull/Commits/All` used to filter the messages added to the release notes.
-Default: `All`
+Default: `Commits`